Ignite Amplify

 Executive Assistant & Office Coordinator

 As a first-generation Mexican-American, Kimberly, IAJE’s Office Coordinator, exemplifies the resilience and innovation that are fundamental to the mission of the IAJE.
 Her role in coordinating activities and schedules within the IAJE community center.
 Kimberly's dedication enables her to engage authentically with the state's immigrant communities.
 Kim facilitates new memberships, and presents new members with access to essential community services.
-Her efforts ensure that the IAJE remains a welcoming hub that cultivates connections and empowers individuals through social justice.
+Her efforts ensure that the IAJE remains a welcoming hub that cultivates connections and empowers individuals.

 -